mdmoss/bamboo-leave-to-slack/README.md

 - Posts to a channel for quick reference, rather than requiring users to interact with a bot (minor, but it's a small quality of life improvement).

-- Merges consecutive periods of leave, to try and better show when the person on leave will return.
+- Merges consecutive periods of leave to try and better show when the person on leave will return.

 ### Known shortcomings

 - I've assumed that leave either side of a weekend (Saturday and Sunday) can be merged.
-I know this isn't the case for all people and places, but it meets my needs.
+I know this isn't the case for all people and places but it meets my needs.

 - I'm pretty liberal with `.unwrap()` on date manipulations.
-I feel like if you've managed to get leave approved on a date that can't be represented, you've probably got more interesting issues to deal with.
+If you've managed to get leave approved on a date that can't be represented you've probably got more interesting issues to deal with.

 - We could be smarter about leave that's scheduled starting Monday.
 I feel like we should be reporting the person as out starting on Saturday, for clarity.